Differential graded algebras for trivalent plane graphs and their representations: The enlarged non-commutative Casals--Murphy dg-algebra

 Moves I-IV are illustrated in Figure \ref{fig:Moves_I-IV}.
 Move I forms or removes a bigon between a tine and a thread, whereas Move II likewise forms or removes a bigon between a tine and an edge.
 Move III passes a tine through a vertex of the graph.
 Move IV swings the tangent vector to a thread at a vertex past the tangent vector the tine.
 If $\Gamma$ and $\Gamma'$ are any two homotopic non-degenerate gardens, then one may always find a homotopy between them which is a composition of isotopies of the garden on the graph and a composition of Moves I-IV.

 Move V is demonstrated in Figure \ref{fig:Move_V}.
 Move V interchanges centers along a generic curve connecting the two centers.
 A single application of Move V will change the homotopy type of the garden, though there are also non-trivial sequences of applications of Move V which preserve the homotopy type.
-These matters will be discussed in great deal later.
+These matters will be discussed in great detail later.

 Finally, Moves VI and VII are illustrated in Figure \ref{fig:Moves_VI-VII}.
-They involve passing a seed through a tine or an edge.
+They involve passing a seed through a thread or an edge.
 Again, a single application of Move VI or VII will in general change the homotopy type of the garden, as such a homotopy restricts the base point to lie in the same region of $S^2$ bounded by the graph and the web (just a triangle).
-However, a nontrivial sequence of applications of Moves VI and VII may in general preserve a garden, as will be discussed in great detai later.
+However, a nontrivial sequence of applications of Moves VI and VII may in general preserve a garden, as will also be discussed in great detail later.

-Every non-degenerate path, including the tines of a non-degenerate garden's rake, intersects with the rest of the garden in precisely three types of points: a center $c_f$ (one per tine), an edge of the graph, or the interior of a thread.
+Every non-degenerate path, has three types of critical behaviors, passing through either a center $c_f$, an edge of the graph, or the interior of a thread.
+Note that we are not interested in intersections of such paths with the tines, which do not appear in the definition of a non-degenerate path.
+Also notice that the tines of a non-degenerate garden are themselves non-degenerate paths.
 For each type of intersection point, we study a certain type of combinatorial interaction by way of binary sequences.
-The following definition appears in the commutative setting of Casals and Murphy \cite{CM_DGA} only for tines.
+The following definition appears in the commutative setting of Casals and Murphy \cite{CM_DGA} where it was originally defined only for tines.
+We make the same definition more generally for non-degenerate paths.

 \begin{defn} Suppose $\gamma$ is an embedded path in $S^2$ which is non-degenerate with respect to a trivalent plane graph $G$ and garden $\Gamma$.
-A \textbf{binary sequence along $\gamma$} is a lower semicontinuous function $B \colon [a,b] \rightarrow \{0,1\}$ with the properties that: \begin{itemize} \item $B$ is locally constant away from the three types of intersection points \item at $c_f$, $B$ is discontinuous, and must switch from $0$ to $1$ \item at an edge, $B$ is discontinuous and must switch, either from $0$ to $1$ or from $1$ to $0$ \item at the interior of a thread, $B$ is either locally constant or switches from $0$ to $1$ \end{itemize} For $i,j \in \{0,1\}$, the set of binary sequences starting at $i$ and ending at $j$ is denoted by $\scr{BS}_{i,j}(\gamma)$. \end{defn}
+A \textbf{binary sequence along $\gamma$} is a lower semicontinuous function $B \colon [a,b] \rightarrow \{0,1\}$ with the properties that: \begin{itemize} \item $B$ is locally constant away from the three types of intersection points \item at a center, $B$ is discontinuous, and must switch from $0$ to $1$ \item at an edge, $B$ is discontinuous and must switch, either from $0$ to $1$ or from $1$ to $0$ \item at the interior of a thread, $B$ is either locally constant or switches from $0$ to $1$ \end{itemize} For $i,j \in \{0,1\}$, the set of binary sequences along $\gamma$ starting at $i$ and ending at $j$ is denoted by $\scr{BS}_{i,j}(\gamma)$. \end{defn}